dhrupo/ff-mautic-add-on/readme.txt

 4. Be sure your FluentForms plugin is activated already.
 5. Activate "Mautic for FluentForms" from your Plugins page.
 6. Use Mautic on your site form the FluentForms module dashboard.

-==Setup==
-1. To Authenticate Mautic you have to enable your Mautic API first
-2. Go to Your Mautic account dashboard, Click on the gear icon next to the username on top right corner.
-Click on Configuration settings >> Api settings and enable the Api
-3. Then go to "Api Credentials" and create a new oAuth2 credentials with a redirect url which will available on your global settings page.(Your site dashboard url with this slug /?ff_mautic_auth=1)
-4. If Mautic authentication done then map your form fields with Mautic from single form integration settings.

 == Screenshots ==
 1. Global Mautic module